What is the maximum dose of gabapentin (Gabapentin) for a patient with impaired renal function, specifically a Glomerular Filtration Rate (GFR) of 34?

 Related Questions

-What is the typical dosing regimen for gabapentin (Neurontin) in adults with impaired renal function (renal impairment)?
+What is the recommended rate of increasing the gabapentin (anticonvulsant) dose in adults with normal renal function versus those with impaired renal function (renal impairment)?

 Does lumbar spine decompression and fixation warrant Deep Vein Thrombosis (DVT) prophylaxis?